Mind Quiz: Gameplay

-UK Recall
+UK recall

-On June 29, 2007, Ubisoft, the game's publisher, voluntarily pulled the game from store shelves in the UK upon complaints that the word spastic, a term referring to a disability which is offensive in the UK, was triggered when the player incorrectly answered certain questions.
+On June 29, 2007, Ubisoft, the game's publisher, voluntarily recalled the game in the UK upon complaints that the word spastic, which is a pejorative term for disabled people in British English, appeared when the player incorrectly answered certain questions.
 Ubisoft stated "As soon as we were made aware of the issue we stopped distribution of the product and are now working with retailers to pull the game off the market."

-The only country where the European English version of the game is sold is Australia since the term is not considered especially offensive there.

-The same incident occurred with the game Mario Party 8, released for the Nintendo Wii, just a month later.
-The same word caused controversy and was recalled in the UK.
-However, unlike Mind Quiz, that word was replaced by the word "erratic" and it was finally re-released in the UK on August 3, 2007.

 Reception

 The title received mixed reviews; garnering 51.20% on GameRankings.
 GameSpot gave the game 4.9/10 (Poor), stating that "Mind Quiz: Your Brain Coach is a shameless clone of Nintendo's brain-training DS game, Brain Age" and that "This game isn't good enough to serve as a game for Brain Age players who are looking for more of the same because it's too similar yet too shallow to entertain that crowd.
 If you fall into the group of people who haven't played Brain Age, you should go with that one rather than waste your time on a pretender like Mind Quiz."
-However, the game averaged 75.3 on Quiz Expo.